Recovery & Repair

 works.

-Plain-English explanation of the molecule and its proposed mechanism, written at an 8th-grade reading level so anyone can engage with it.
+The scientific explanation of the molecule and its proposed mechanism, with a plain-English translation — written at an 8th-grade reading level — in the teal callouts below each section.
 Every claim is linked to a primary source below.

 What it is